Bonaventure Giffard: Death

 Dodd highly commends Giffard for his charity to the poor, and Granger says he was much esteemed by men of different religions.
 He procured many large benefactions for the advancement of the catholic religion and the benefit of the clergy, and at his death left about 3,000 shillings for the same ends.

 Two of his sermons preached at court were published separately in 1687, and are reprinted in ‘Catholic Sermons,’ 2 vols.
 Lond.
 1741 and 1772.
 Many interesting letters written by him are printed in the ‘Catholic Miscellany’ for 1826 and 1827.
 There is a fine picture of him at Chillington, a life-size, half-length.
 His portrait has been engraved by Claude du Bosc, from a painting by H. Hysing.

+The former Bishop Giffard Roman Catholic secondary school was named after him.
+It opened in Gifford Street, Islington, in 1961.
+In 1967, it closed, with its buildings taken over by St William of York RC School.